kjczarne/refinery-api/README.md

     * `REFINERY_USER` -> username, same as for your CouchDb
     * `REFINERY_PASSWORD` -> password, same as for your CouchDb
     It's recommended that you set these variables each time you use a terminal session and not keep them in any dotfiles.
-3. Install this using `npm i -g .` when in the cloned repo's folder.
+3. Install this using `npm i -g refinery-api`.
+You need to have Node.JS with NPM package manager installed.
 4. Use the `./configuration/.refinery.yaml` file to set up:
     ```yaml
     refinery: